Mental Health First Aiders have:

 - A MHFA workbook including a helpful toolkit to support their own mental health

-- EIC Workplace items – Posters, Postcards and Wallet Cards
+- A link to EIC Workplace items – Posters, Postcards and Wallet Cards

 - EIC guide to our support tools & services leaflet